 Lodging + Logistics

-Getting There: This island of Mykonos is situated about 93 miles east of Athens.
+Getting There: This island of Mykonos is situated about 93 miles east of Athens or about a 25 minute flight.
 It is easily accessible from Athens via plane or ferry.
 You can also ferry to many of the nearby islands to Mykonos as well.
-Check out the website Let’s Ferry to book ferries from a variety of companies.
+Check out the website Let’s Ferry to book your ferry tickets from a variety of companies.
+We took the ferry while there and found it a really low-hassle way to island hop between the Greek isles.

 Where to Stay: You really have two main options when selecting a place to stay in Mykonos: 1) Mykonos Town (where nearly the entire population lives) or 2) the beach.
 On our stay we opted to stay in Mykonos Town to be close to all of the shops and restaurants.
 The town is also incredibly cute!